MrLixm/opscripting/README.md

 ### library

-You can see an "example" (prod-ready) in the [opscriptlibrary](opscriptlibrary) package.
-This consist on a library of tool declaring each at least one python file for the node interface, and a .lua file for the OpScript logic.
+Included as an example, but also for use, is my collection of existing OpScriptCustomNode I made.
+Check the [opscriptlibrary](opscriptlibrary) package.

 ---

-_Only have Katana and [`lllogger`](https://github.com/MrLixm/llloger) (lua) for dependencies._
+_Only have Katana all the packages visible in this directory as dependencies._

 # Documentation